enleak/enleak.github.io/BTL1/Review.md

 <div align="center">

-First of all, I want to thank Security Blue Team for the  amazing exam and learning experience, I'd also like to thank those who supported me on this journey.
+I want to begin by stating that this course and exam are of great significance to me.
+After failing the OSCP and PNPT, feelings of discouragement and thoughts of quitting quickly sprouted.
+Feeding into the negativity is simple especially after the amount of time, money and energy spent learning.
+However, a common theme that never fails to be mentioned is the persistence needed in order to learn, become an asset and succeed in this field.
+Thank you 🇬🇧 Josh Beaman for the great course and great thanks to my mentors and friends that help encourage me..
 With that being said, I will now transition into discussing what resources I used for the exam, what was my studying experience like, and overall, what value did passing this certification bring to me, hope you enjoy!
 </div>